BinFlush/striptest/README.md

 | **Rounded time** (s)| 4  | 5   | 6   | 7.5| 9.5 |
 |**% of 1/3 stop error**| 24.5%| 21.1%|0%|3.4%| 1.1%|

+As shown, half seconds are in some cases not granular enough.

+Furthermore, simply rounding seconds is in theory not always appropriate.
+It is theoretically possible for the rounding operation, to lead to a value that is further away from the desired exposure that if the rounding was done in the other direction.
+This is due to the logarithmic nature of f-stops, and the fact, that rounding should be done in logarithmic space (stop-space).

+Since we have a metronome at hand, there are many other timing options than 60 or 120 beats per second.
+As a matter of fact, for almost any realistic teststrip, it is possible to find a tempo that aligns well with the desired exposures, which opens up the possibility of very accurate f-stop exposures when doing our teststrips.

-This rounding issue, combined with the use of a metronome, motivated the creation of this script.
+This is what motivated the creation of this script.

 ## Function

 ### Basic Example
+As shown in the **quickstart** section, the script can be run without any arguments.

-To find the optimal tempo for a 6-second base exposure over 5 steps:
+However, to find the optimal tempo for a 6-second base exposure over 5 steps, we use the -b (base) and -n (numsteps) arguments:
 ```bash
 $ python striptest.py -b 6 -n 5
 TEMPO 190